Badminton Australia has a new High Performance system to develop the athlete and para athlete stars of tomorrow.

 Critical to the success of the HPP, and a unique aspect to Badminton’s new HPP, is the new Performance Pathway Partners program (PPP) that will be piloted in 2021.
 The PPP sees Badminton Australia team up with key clubs, schools and associations to support the development of athletes (and their coaches) with potential for competing on the world stage.
 In supporting athletes Daily Training Environment, working with key BA High Performance staff on athlete development plans and ongoing professional development for PPP coaches, the PPP will contribute to the progress and improvement of badminton on the world stage.

 Directing and supporting the implementation of the HPP and PPP programs are a number of key staff.
 All reporting through to the CEO.
-These staff are responsible for high-performance plans & tasks including building individual athlete development plans, liaising with PPP coaches, working with the AIS and other Institutes of sport across the country, coaching, professional development and much more.
+These staff are responsible for high-performance plans & tasks including building Individual Performance Plans (IPP), liaising with PPP coaches, working with the AIS and other Institutes of sport across the country, coaching, professional development and much more.

 To find out more about the individual steps of the HPP click below.